Can one hear the shape of a target zone?: The model. Risk aversion shocks, mean-preserving spreads and exchange target zones with finite exit time

-Risk aversion shocks calibrated by $\lambda$ in the velocity, therefore, cause an increase in risk in the fundamental that push probability away from the mean and generate non-Gaussian tails, whilst leaving the systematic average unchanged.
-What generates risk in the fundamental process is the size of the change in risk version, rather than the direction per se.
-As seen in \ref{uipnew}, such shocks cannot be represented by Gaussian fluctuations.
-Uncertainty in the fundamental process is thus comprised of two parts: Gaussian fluctuations, as in the standard framework, and the destabilizing force that shifts probability to the tails and allows the fundamental process to escape normality.
-We can allow for a rescaling of the log-fundamental process by a sensitivity parameter $\sigma < 1 $, and equation \eqref{dmps} can be written as:
+where $\beta = \lambda/ \sigma^2$ is the rescaled risk parameter.
+The stochastic process \eqref{dmps2} driving the fundamental is the dynamic equivalent of a mean-preserving spread, and has been studied by \cite{arcand2018increasing}.
+Risk aversion shocks in the velocity, therefore, cause an increase in risk in the fundamental that push probability away from the mean and generate non-Gaussian tails, whilst leaving the systematic average unchanged.
+As seen in Eq. (\ref{uipnew}) and \eqref{pert}, such shocks cannot be represented by Gaussian fluctuations, and we prove this formally in Appendix \ref{assumptions}.
+This also allows us to precisely characterize the interplay of diffusive fluctuations (variance) and destabilizing forces\footnote{The term $\beta \mathcal{B}$ is indeed a force, being the derivative of the probabilistic potential of the process $f_t$.} (risk, via changes in investor risk aversion): the tendency of external risk to shift the exchange rate away from the mean and towards the bounds of the zone is counteracted by the central bank's efforts to maintain the fundamental fluctuating around its mean.
+This is precisely what is observed by \cite{lera2015currency}. \\